How To Set the Amazon Echo Alarm to Wake You with Music

 5. To the right of Default Timer Tone tap Simple Timer (or whichever sound is listed).

 Unfortunately, anyone looking to wake up to their local music will likely be disappointed to learn that it simply doesn’t work on their Alexa devices, thanks to the requirement to have streaming music platforms as opposed to anything playing back locally.

 Thankfully, there are some streaming options to help.
-Prime users can still rely on the basic Amazon Prime Music plan to play the majority of popular songs from a limited collection while playing on an Alexa every morning to wake up.
+Prime users can still rely on the basic Amazon Prime Music plan to play most popular songs from a limited collection while playing on an Alexa every morning to wake up.

-Whether you’re looking to find a specific song or artist, or you just need a genre to wake up to, there are enough options on Prime Music to set an alarm each morning to wake up to.
-With support for free options like Pandora and iHeartRadio, your Alexa can become a pretty decent replacement for your clock radio you used to have by your bedside.
+Whether you’re looking to find a specific song or artist or just need a genre, there are enough options on Prime Music to set an alarm each morning to wake you up.
+With support for free options like Pandora and iHeartRadio, your Alexa can become a pretty decent replacement for the clock radio you used to have by your bedside.

 What’s your favorite song to wake up to with Alexa in the morning?
 Let us know in the comments below!